JimLynchCodes/Titanium-Lambda/README.md

 #### 8) Repeat Steps 1, 2, and 3.

+## Can We Just Lambda All The Things?
+Lambda is excellent for request-response style CRUD operations, but it can't do streams or long-running applications.
+If you applications needs realtime updates to changes in the data then *__you should not use lambda__* for this.
+Instead, you should something that deals with streams such as [AWS Kinesis](https://aws.amazon.com/kinesis/data-streams/) or [MongoDb ChangeStreams](https://docs.mongodb.com/manual/changeStreams/).
+For this reason I would say no, most applications should not be built with only aws lambda but rather *__should be built with a combination of serverless functions and realtime streams__*.
+(Be on the lookout for the Titanium Kinesis Changstreams project!)

 ## Why "Titanium"?
 Titanium is one of the densest materials on earth.
 It has been battle-tested and is used for the most extreme industries such artillery, military, and aerospace.
 Titanium is also especially recognized for its high strength-to-weight ratio, and it thinks a parrallel can be drawn with Lambda functions as they are meant to be both super powerful / scalable yet very lightweight.